mrdungx/glCarousel/README.md

 ## Features
 * Slide through items in a list
+* You could put any content in a carousel item
 * Auto-play
 * Loop back when the last item is reached
 * Pagination
+* Stop Youtube player in a carousel item if it's no longer in view

 ## Why would you like this
 (over the other hundreds of similar plugins around)